luislahoz/LLRaftChallenge/README.md

 ![Home Screenshot](./docs/AddOrder.png)

 Delete view, here the user can delete orders, one at a time, the user needs to provide the item id.
-Just type the id and click `Delete`
+Just type the id and click `Delete`.
 ![Home Screenshot](./docs/DeleteOrder.png)

 View order, here the user can view an order, one at a time, the user needs to provide the item id.
+Just type the id and click `View Order`.
 ![Home Screenshot](./docs/ViewOrder.png)

+As a Bonus the developer created a view where the user can view all the orders.
 ![Home Screenshot](./docs/ViewAll.png)